 - Instant message via web chat

-- Use “contact us” submission forms on your website
+- “Contact us” submission forms on your website

-- Tweet, comment or direct message your customer service team on social media
+- Tweet, comment or direct message to your customer service team on social media

-- Or even send snail mail (you know, if they hate getting an immediate response)
+- Or even through postal mail (you know, if they hate getting an immediate response)